-The WBGT or Heat Index should be measured at least three (3) times daily by the ITF Supervisor/Referee or his/her designee.
+The WBGT or Heat Index should be measured at least three (3) times daily by the ITF Referee or his/her designee.
 Ideally, measurements should be taken every two (2) hours, but a minimum three (3) readings should be taken at the following times:

-ii.
-Middle of the scheduled day's play; and
+- i.
+30 minutes before match play begins; - ii.
+Middle of the scheduled day's play; and - iii.

-iii.
 Just prior to beginning the last match of the day, or just prior to the start of the first evening session match.